grokify/stats-agent-team/README.md

 - Flags hallucinations and discrepancies
 - Returns verification results with reasons

-#### 3. Orchestration Agent (`agents/orchestration/`)
+#### 3a.
+Orchestration Agent - trpc-agent (`agents/orchestration/`)
+- LLM-based decision making for workflow
 - Coordinates Research → Verification workflow
-- Implements retry logic if insufficient verified stats
+- Implements adaptive retry logic
-- Makes decisions on when to stop/continue
-- Formats final JSON output
-- Quality control and error handling
+- Dynamic quality control
+- Port 8000 (HTTP), 9000 (A2A)

+#### 3b.
+Orchestration Agent - Eino (`agents/orchestration-eino/`) ⭐ NEW
+- Deterministic graph-based workflow
+- Type-safe orchestration with compile-time checks
+- Predictable, reproducible behavior
+- Faster and lower cost (no LLM for orchestration)
+- Port 8003 (HTTP), 9003 (A2A)
+- **Recommended for production use**

 ## Features